-When I think about plugged milk ducts, the first thing that comes to my mind is when my milk first came in with my baby, and I looked like I had breast implants.
+When I think about clogged milk ducts, the first thing that comes to mind is when my milk first came in with my baby, and I looked like I had breast implants.
 Not only did I have massive breasts, but they also felt lumpy and hard all over!
 It was like an instant breast augmentation that went wrong.

 How do milk ducts get clogged anyway?

 Simply put, clogged milk ducts happen within your glandular breast tissue, where the milk is made and stored.3 Breastmilk can start to collect on the inside of these ducts, and this little collection of milk is referred to as a plugged, clogged, or blocked duct.
 You can feel them in your breast, and our usual instinct is to massage them out (which is very effective, but more on that later).

 Mastitis is when a clogged duct has turned into an infection OR has caused inflammation within that glandular tissue.
 The blocked duct is the early stage, though; not everyone with a clogged duct will end up with mastitis.
 If you do all of “the things,” you will likely be able to prevent it from turning into mastitis and avoid antibiotics.

 What To Do If You Have Clogged Milk Ducts

 Research shows that frequent and effective removal of milk, massage, and rest are just some things that help clear clogged ducts.1 The following are my suggestions for healing and preventing clogged ducts.
 If you do everything together every day, you will have much better results than if you pick one or two and do them occasionally.

 If your baby is effectively and efficiently breastfeeding and removing the milk well, then the most important thing to do is keep on breastfeeding!
 Start with the affected side every time you feed.
 If someone has told you to pump, this is only necessary to do if your baby is not removing the milk well or if your baby won’t frequently breastfeed enough (aim for every 2-3 hours during the day and every 3-4 overnight).